- About Council

 Karralyka, Mines Road, Ringwood East

 The International Women’s Day Breakfast is an opportunity for all community members to celebrate this special day.
-Bring a friend, make up a table or simply come along to hear our inspiring speaker and enjoy a lovely breakfast.
+Bookings have now closed, but please join us next year.

 Special guest speaker